-The \emph{Hasse diagram} of a poset is a directed graph with a vertex for each element in poset, and an edge from $x$ to $y$ if $x \prec y$ and there is no $z$ such that $x \prec z \prec y$, i.e., all precedences implied by transitivity are suppressed.
+The \emph{Hasse diagram} of a poset is a directed graph with a vertex for each element in the poset and an edge from $x$ to $y$ if and only if $x \prec y$ and there is no $z$ such that $x \prec z \prec y$, i.e., all precedence relations implied by transitivity are suppressed.

-Let $\Lc$ be the lattice generated by poset $\Pi$ and let $H(\Pi)$ denote the Hasse diagram of $\Pi$.
-Consider the following operations to derive a new poset $\Pi'$: Choose a set $E$ of directed edges and add them to $H(\Pi)$.
+Let $\Lc$ be the lattice generated by a poset $\Pi$, and let $H(\Pi)$ denote the Hasse diagram of $\Pi$.
+To derive a new poset $\Pi'$, consider the following operations: choose a set $E$ of directed edges and add them to $H(\Pi)$.
 Let $H_E$ be the resulting graph.
-Let $H'$ be the graph obtained by shrinking the strongly connected components of $H_E$; let $\Pi'$ be the partial order defined by the non-shrunk edges of $H'$ on its nodes.
-Then $\Pi'$ is called a \emph{compression} of $\Pi$.
-Then
+Let $H'$ be the graph obtained by shrinking the strongly connected components of $H_E$.
+Define $\Pi'$ to be the partial order induced by the non-shrunk edges of $H'$ on its nodes.
+The poset $\Pi'$ is called a \emph{compression} of $\Pi$.

-\begin{theorem} (\cite{GMRV-nearby-instances} Theorem 1) There is a one-to-one correspondence between the compressions of $\Pi$ and the sublattices of $L(\Pi)$ such that if sublattice $\Lc'$ of $L(\Pi)$ corresponds to compression $\Pi'$, then $\Lc'$ is generated by $\Pi'$. \end{theorem}
+\begin{theorem}[\cite{GMRV-nearby-instances}, Theorem 1] There is a one-to-one correspondence between the compressions of $\Pi$ and the sublattices of $L(\Pi)$.
+Moreover, if a sublattice $\Lc' \subseteq L(\Pi)$ corresponds to a compression $\Pi'$, then $\Lc'$ is generated by $\Pi'$. \end{theorem}

 Let $\Lc'$ be the sublattice of $\Lc$ generated by $\Pi'$.
-We will say that the set of edges $E$ \emph{defines} $\Lc'$.
-It can be seen that, while a set of edges, $E$, uniquely defines a sublattice $L(\Pi')$, there may be multiple edge sets that define the same sublattice.
+We say that a set of edges $E$ \emph{defines} $\Lc'$.
+Note that while a given edge set $E$ uniquely determines the sublattice $L(\Pi')$, multiple such edge sets may define the same sublattice.

-One way to define partial order for the stable matching lattice is using the concept of ``rotations''.
-The partial order of rotations can be found efficiently and has a succinct representation, even if the lattice itself is exponentially large (\cite{irving2}). \cite{GusfieldI} describes one of the many ways to efficiently enumerate stable matchings using the rotation poset (algorithm in Figure 3.8).
-Compressions defined on the rotation poset characterize sublattices of the original lattice by grouping rotations into ``meta-rotations'' and giving a partial order over them.
-Using poset of ``meta-rotations'' instead of the rotation poset, we can efficiently enumerate matchings in the \emph{sublattice}.
-(Details about rotation poset can be found in Appendix~\ref{app:rotations}, though they aren't necessary for this paper).
+One way to define a partial order for the stable matching lattice is through the concept of \emph{rotations}.
+The partial order on rotations can be computed efficiently and admits a succinct representation, even when the lattice itself is exponentially large~\cite{irving2}.
+As described in~\cite{GusfieldI}, the rotation poset supports efficient enumeration of all stable matchings.

+Compressions defined on the rotation poset characterize sublattices of the original lattice by grouping rotations into \emph{meta-rotations} and imposing a partial order on them.
+By using the poset of meta-rotations instead of the full rotation poset, one can efficiently enumerate matchings in the corresponding \emph{sublattice}.
+(Additional details about the rotation poset appear in \Cref{app:rotations}, though they are not needed for the main results of this paper.)